openssl/tools/HOWTO-handle-security-issue.md

         `vulnerabilities-json/CVE-YYYY-NNNN.json` in a checkout of the
         [private omc/data repository].

-    -   For LOW severity issues *that end up in a release*, update the already existing `vulnerabilities-json/CVE-YYYY-NNNN.json` by changing the "lessThan" value `{major}.{minor}.{patch}-dev` to `{major}.{minor}.{patch}`.
+    -   For Low severity issues *that end up in a release*, update the already existing `vulnerabilities-json/CVE-YYYY-NNNN.json` by changing the "lessThan" value `{major}.{minor}.{patch}-dev` to `{major}.{minor}.{patch}`.